francescmarti00/dmu-multimedia/md/SVG-and-Animation-talk.md

 ```
 Code explanation:

-An SVG image begins with an <svg> element
+An SVG image begins with an <svg> element.
-The width and height attributes of the <svg> element define the width and height of the SVG image
+The width and height attributes of the <svg> element define the width and height of the SVG image.
-The <circle> element is used to draw a circle
+The <circle> element is used to draw a circle.
 The cx and cy attributes define the x and y coordinates of the center of the circle.
-If cx and cy are not set, the circle's center is set to (0, 0)
+If cx and cy are not set, the circle's center is set to (0, 0).
-The r attribute defines the radius of the circle
+The r attribute defines the radius of the circle.
 The stroke and stroke-width attributes control how the outline of a shape appears.
-We set the outline of the circle to a 4px green "border"
+We set the outline of the circle to a 4px green "border".
 The fill attribute refers to the color inside the circle.
-We set the fill color to yellow
+We set the fill color to yellow.
-The closing </svg> tag closes the SVG image
+The closing </svg> tag closes the SVG image.

 ## ViewBox?